Wicker Park Park Real Estate Guide

 Chicago’s a city famous for its historic neighborhoods.
 Often named for their local community park, our neighborhoods boast their own local pride, secret eateries, and unique experiences.

 Living in Wicker Park provides access to all that and more.
-A place Forbes called “the 4th hippest neighborhood in the country” in a 2012 article, today it’s home to budding artists, emerging musicians, and brilliant mixologists.
+A place Forbes called “the 4th hippest neighborhood in the country”, today its home to budding artists, emerging musicians, and brilliant mixologists.
 Wicker Park’s rich history is steeped in color.

 In 1868, the Chicago Board of Public Works expressed interest in building a park “lying west of Milwaukee Avenue and south of North Avenue.”
 Then-alderman Charles Wicker, along with his brother Joel, purchased 80 acres of land in the area.
 They began laying out various subdivisions of mixed sizes surrounding the four-acre park.